swcarpentry/git-novice/episodes/10-open.md

 > approach for your current project and explain why.
 {: .challenge}

-> ## How to Track Large Data or Image Files using GIT?
+> ## How to Track Large Data or Image Files using Git?
 >
 > Large data or image files such as .md5 or .psd file types can be tracked within
 > a github repository using the [Git Large File Storage](https://git-lfs.github.com)